In C

 In C is a composition by Terry Riley from 1964.
 It is one of the most successful works by an American composer and a seminal example of minimalism.
 The score directs any number of musicians to repeat a series of 53 melodic fragments in a guided improvisation.

-Terry Riley's 1968 recording of In C was added to the National Recording Registry in 2022.
-The piece inspired countless other composers, including Philip Glass, Steve Reich, John Adams, and Julius Eastman.
+Terry Riley's 1968 recording of In C, released on Columbia Records, was added to the National Recording Registry of the United States Library of Congress in 2022.
+The piece has inspired many minimalist and postminimalist composers, including Philip Glass and Steve Reich as well as pop and rock musicians.